-Special Education School Improvement Specialists
+Special Education School Improvement Specialists - CoSer 829

-Two Special Education School Improvement Specialists (SESIS) are part of the Mid-State Regional Special Education Technical Assistance Center (RSE-TASC).
-They provide technical assistance to school districts determined by the Office of Special Education to be "needs assistance," "needs intervention," or "needs substantial intervention."
-They are assigned to targeted schools or districts based upon a regional planning process.
-The following are considerations in the process:
+Two Special Education School Improvement Specialists (SESIS) are members of the Mid-State Regional Special Education Technical Assistance Center (RSE-TASC).
+The Specialists are assigned to targeted schools or districts based upon a regional planning process, which includes the RSE-TASC Coordinator, the Special Education Quality Assurance (SEQA) Regional Supervisor, and CiTi Administration.
+Technical assistance is provided to school districts determined by the Office of Special Education to be designated as "needs assistance," "needs intervention," or "needs substantial intervention."
+Schools who are identified as in need of a Local Assistance Plan (LAP) are also considered for technical assistance.
+The following data points are just a couple of considerations in the process: